UCSDAutonomousVehicles2021Team1/autonomous_navigation_image_segmentation/README.md

 ## References

--This work heavily relies on FAIR's Detectron2 Network: https://github.com/facebookresearch/detectron2
+- This work heavily relies on FAIR's Detectron2 Network: https://github.com/facebookresearch/detectron2

--The test data is labelled using MakeSense in the COCO JSON format: https://github.com/SkalskiP/make-sense
+- The test data is labelled using MakeSense in the COCO JSON format: https://github.com/SkalskiP/make-sense

 - utils.py and creation of notebook for EDA taken from Aaron Fraenkel: https://github.com/afraenkel